Measure Preserving Words are Primitive: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to thank our advisors Nati Linial and Alex Lubotzky for their support, encouragement and useful comments.
 We are also grateful to Aner Shalev for supporting this research and for his valuable suggestions.
-We would also like to thank Tsachik Gelander, Chen Meiri and Iddo Samet for their benecial comments.
-We have benefited much from the mathematical open source community, and in particular from GAP \cite{GAP4}, and its free group algorithms package written by Christian Sievers.
+We would also like to thank Uri Bader, Tsachik Gelander, Chen Meiri, Paul Nelson and Iddo Samet for their beneficial comments.
+We have benefited much from the mathematical open source community, and in particular from GAP \cite{GAP4}, and its free group algorithms package \cite{FGA}.